Grizzly Bear, Dall Sheep Combo Hunt Report

 I started out as a little boy watching my dad leave for big game hunts year after year until I was old enough to go.
 I have always enjoyed hunting and being outdoors.
 A few years ago, a good friend of mine went on a successful dall sheep hunt.
 After hearing his stories and seeing his sheep mounted, I became very determined to hunt one myself.

-A friend told me about Outdoors International, so I contacted them and booked my sheep hunt based on a recommendation from my friend.
+A friend told me about Outdoors International, so I contacted them and booked my dall sheep hunt based on a recommendation from my friend.
 After hearing about this outfitter, I decided that was the place I wanted to go.
-In talking with the outfitter, he asked me if I would be interested in a grizzly bear and I couldn’t pass up the opportunity.
+He asked me if I would be interested in a grizzly bear as well, and I couldn’t pass up the opportunity.
 A year and a half went much faster that I had anticipated.
 After months of training, it was finally my day to board my plane to Alaska for a hunt of a lifetime!
-When I arrived at the lodge I was surprised at how nice the lodge was for being out in the middle of the Alaskan bush.
+When I arrived at the hunting lodge, I was surprised at how nice the lodge was for being out in the middle of the Alaskan bush.

-I met my Outfitter and the crew as I got off the plane, we proceeded to shoot my gun so I was prepared for the next morning to head out.
+I met my outfitter and the crew as I got off the plane, we proceeded to shoot my gun so I was prepared for the next morning to head out sheep hunting.
 The next morning, my guide and I were dropped off on the sandbar of the river and proceeded up the mountain.
-The sheep we had spotted while hiking to the top were nowhere to be seen once we got there.
-We spent most of the day glassing and spotting my guide spotted two rams approximately three miles away.
+The dall sheep we had spotted while hiking to the top were nowhere to be seen once we got there.
+We spent most of the day glassing and spotting.
+My guide spotted two rams approximately three miles away.
 We sat and talked about how we would make the stalk and if it was possible.
 The way the rams were laying we couldn’t come from the bottom, they would see us.
 The only route we could take was to take the peak of the a mountain so they wouldn’t spot us.